Vaccine Status and Wrongful Dismissalsachkarlaw-admin

 How Failing to be Vaccinated Could Lead to Terminations

-This contagious disease could kill you or land you in an emergency within just a few days of contraction.
+This contagious disease could kill you or land you in an emergency room within just a few days of contraction.
 Therefore, it was important to make vaccination necessary for the safety of employees.

 Before March 2022, it was also require by the law to get the vaccination done.
 Failure to do so can land the employee in trouble.